fortunate-one/jelloow/docs/michaels_notes_09-25_09-29.md

 ## 09-29-2023

 Talked with Stijn and got some feedback about the fields.
 Also it looks like the architecture / structure of the scraper looks good and I can continue with it.
 I am still waiting on credentials to connect to document DB and relational DB.
 Also, looks like Linked in API is still getting 403 error.
+I think it is because I am hitting a cloudfare "click to show you are human page" and then it is pinging that request too many time.
+I will try to use a proxy to get around this.